Boat Bill of Sale Form

 A boat bill of sale is one of the many forms used when selling a boat and must be signed before the title is handed to the buyer.
 It is essential because it proves that the buyer paid the seller.
 Similarly, the form protects the seller if the boat has issues following the sale.

 The document is used for fishing boats, yachts, sailboats, powerboats, and much more.
-Regardless of the type of boat, include the following information when completing it:
+Include the following information when completing a boat bill of sale:

 - Location + Date – The state and town where the transfer took place, as well as the day of the sale.